exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 Let's take a look at the theory's code to see which part might be causing the problem.

 The theory primarily runs the tick function 10 times per second.
 Usually, this will be the heaviest part of your theory.
 Looks like it only has 3 lines, calculating the various upgrades.
-Each of these value retrieval functions (`getc1` or `getc2`) get called once.
-Let's look at the `init` function.
+Each of these value retrieval functions (**getc1** or **getc2**) get called once.
+Let's look at the **init** function.
 These upgrades' description and information are updated 10 times per second as well, and each of them also tries to retrieve their values once or twice.
 Hum...

 Let's take a look at them now.
 Naively, we can try to count the number of lines.
 Although this is not the best tactic to gauge overall performance, in this case we might be able to gleam some insight into the problem:

-While `getc1` and `getc2` both consist of 1 line, `f`'s value retrieval function has at least 3 lines: the level 0 case, the level 1 case, and the general case.
+While **getc1** and **getc2** both consist of 1 line, $f$'s value retrieval function has at least 3 lines: the level 0 case, the level 1 case, and the general case.
 But wait!
 In the general case, the function calls itself at a lower level!
 This is called *recursion*, and while it's a useful tactic in programming, we can't ignore the effect on performance if we are recoursing more than once, like we do here.
 Each function call spawns up to two smaller function calls, which means the total number of calls very much exceeds the 3 lines we see...
 In fact, the higher the level, the number of function calls performed grows exponentially?
 Actually, it is proportional to the Fibonacci numbers themselves!
 This is not good.

 ### Stopping Fibonacci's foil

 Let's look at how we can optimise these calculations.
 While we can store our Fibonacci numbers in a lookup table to avoid recursion, not only does this approach consume more memory as we level the upgrade, we may also hit the JavaScript interpreter's computational limits (which will be explained at a later date).
 Besides, this wouldn't be a guide about a maths game without me making an excuse to introduce any mathematical formulae.
 And turns out, we can calculate a Fibonacci term fairly quickly using one, known as Binet's formula, which was derived by Jacques Philippe Marie Binet, in some year, somewhere:

-`F(n) = (((1+sqrt(5))/2)^n - ((1-sqrt(5))/2)^n) / sqrt(5)`
+$F(n) = \frac{(\frac{1+\sqrt{5}}{2})^n - (\frac{1-\sqrt{5}}{2})^n}{\sqrt{5}}$

 An explanation of how this formula came to be can be found [here](https://artofproblemsolving.com/wiki/index.php/Binet%27s_Formula).
 In the theory, let's implement this formula by first assigning reusable constants globally, and then calculating the term using them: